7 Effective Stretches To Ease Tailbone Pain During Pregnancy

 1. Good posture

 Poor posture might be one of the contributing factors for peripartum coccyx pain.
 Try to sit upright with your core engaged, feet flat on the ground, neck straight, and back slightly curved.
+You can also look for comfortable chairs with proper lumbar support to maintain good posture and prevent pressure on the tailbone.
 If you feel any discomfort, try changing the position by crossing one ankle over the knee or leaning forward at the waist.
 It helps in clearing the prenatal pelvic discomfort and therefore alleviating the pain (1).

 2. Sleeping position